 If your FIP would benefit from additional support, you can create a list of opportunities for others to engage in the FIP that will be displayed on the website.
 Click the Engagement Opportunities tab and “Add an opportunity” to create an engagement opportunity.
 Follow the prompts, entering information into each of the data fields.
 Additional explanation and guidance is provided under each field title.
 Fields with a (*) are required for each action.
 When you are finished entering information, click "Save" at the bottom of the page.

-You can provide optional information on additional impacts your FIP is working to achieve, such as addressing social issues; traceability; illegal, unreported, and unregulated fishing (IUU); and ecosystem issues by cliking on the Additonal Impacts tab.
+You can provide optional information on additional impacts your FIP is working to achieve, such as addressing traceability; illegal, unreported, and unregulated fishing (IUU); and ecosystem issues by clicking on the Additonal Impacts tab.
 In each section relevant to your FIP, you can provide a description of what the FIP is doing in that area and upload or link to documents.
 When you are finished entering information, click "Send for review" at the bottom of the page.

 FIP Review by FisheryProgress